Survivor Cares More about Helping Others and Refuses to Live in Fear

 And malignant pleural mesothelioma will not change him.
-A year after being diagnosed with this rare but aggressive cancer, Paul remains the same reflective, happy-go-lucky, kindhearted soul, a calming voice to family and friends.
+A year after being diagnosed with this rare and aggressive cancer, Paul remains the same reflective, happy-go-lucky, kindhearted soul, a calming voice to family and friends.

 “I may not be alive much longer, but I don’t fear dying.
 I really don’t live in fear.
 I’m not worried about what comes next,” he told Asbestos.com from his home near Albuquerque, N.M.
 “When you’re facing death, it’s an interesting place to be.”
 His last name is being withheld over privacy concerns.

 There is no bitterness in his voice, no touch of regret, no feeling that someone dealt him an unfair hand.
 He will be thankful for the time he survives, making the most of each day that he has.